-The Self-Service Sandbox is a copy of your live Meisterplan system.
+The Self-Service Sandbox is a copy of your productive Meisterplan system.

 - What is the Self-Service Sandbox?